jconrow00/PythonParser/README.md

 This can be done by using "git clone ..." or by downloading the .zip.
 5. **Open Project**
 Click "Open" in under the "File" header.
 Then select the downloaded folder named "PythonParser".
 Now we are good to run the program.

+## How to Use

+## FAQ

+### Errors

+1. **ModuleNotFoundError: No module named 'BLANK'**
+If you get this error, likely there is an issue with your virtual enviornment.
+That is, a library got misplaced or the wrong Python interpreter was used.
+This can possible be caused when using a IDE that is not PyCharm (no support for such as of now).
+To fix it, try redownloading this program from the github page and try setting it up anew.